 Under ordinary operation, once-a-month greasing of the stuffing box will be adequate.
-A high quality industrial grade # 2 grease is recommended; see the table below for typical brands and types.
+A high quality industrial grade # 2 grease is recommended.

 6.2.5.3 Replacing packing

 Remove gland and all old packing.
 If the box contains a lantern ring, remove this and all packing below it using two long threaded machine screws.